-“RISE AI will drive the development of next-generation AI applications for the private and public sectors.
+“RISE will drive the development of next-generation AI applications for the private and public sectors.
 Together, we will raise the level of research into applied AI in Sweden and make AI solutions more widely available,” says Pia Sandvik, CEO of RISE.

 AI is already a natural and significant component of many of the projects RISE conducts.
 This covers everything from signal and data analysis of portable sensors on stroke patients, to participating in the development of matching systems for spontaneous job applications on behalf of the Swedish Public Employment Service.

 “Two areas in which new technology is creating fresh opportunities are computer vision and machine reading comprehension,” says Daniel Gillblad, head of AI research at RISE.
 “Possible AI applications based on images and video can be found everywhere; in vehicles, medical diagnostics, in fashion houses and process industries.
 Improved machine reading comprehension means that we can reply automatically to emails, analyze medical journals, program smarter chatbots, match job ads, classify error reports and much more.”

 However, irrespective of whether we are dealing with how neural networks should be structured or smart warehousing ahead of the Christmas rush, there are ethical issues to be addressed.
 Here, there are major opportunities for Sweden to take a leading position globally.